 Under University regulations, Ph.D. dissertation committees must consist of at least two full-time Rochester political science faculty members and one outside faculty member.
 All three faculty members must hold the rank of assistant professor or higher at the University of Rochester.
 (Some special exceptions to this are described in the Graduate Bulletin.)
 If an outside faculty member has not been involved in the proposal presentation and defense, the student should approach and gain the consent of such a faculty member to participate on the thesis committee.
 This should be done as soon as possible after the Ph.D. qualifying examination.

 As noted in the Graduate Bulletin, at least seven months must elapse between the Ph.D. qualifying examination and the thesis defense.
 Students planning a thesis defense should obtain a copy of the University brochure on thesis requirements and also consult the graduate calendar to determine the periods during the year when such defenses cannot be scheduled.
-The student is responsible for arranging a time at which the three committee members and outside chair (all selected by the student) can be present and for registering the thesis at the Office of the Graduate Dean well in advance.
-(Students should contact the department's administrator for details of this procedure as well as a specific timetable.)
-The University Dean of Graduate Studies then appoints an outside faculty member to chair the dissertation defense committee.
+The student is responsible for arranging a time at which the three committee members and outside chair (all selected by the student) can be present and for registering the thesis at the Office of the Graduate Dean well in advance of the intended defense date (in order to leave sufficient time for administrative processing, please notify the Department Administrator of your plans to defend at least 5 weeks prior to the desired defense date).
 The defense consists of a brief public lecture and discussion, followed by a closed examination by the members of the committee.
 To avoid missing key deadlines in this process, it is very important that students contact the department's administrator for further details regarding the procedure and timetable for registering and defending their dissertation.

 Upon successfully defending your thesis, a corrected copy of the dissertation, incorporating changes required by the dissertation committee during the thesis defense, must be submitted to the Graduate Dean.
 This should be done as soon as possible after the defense, and before the deadline set forth on the graduate calendar, as no Ph.D. degree can be awarded until these copies are submitted.
 Students should deposit a third corrected copy of the thesis in the department, for placement in the department's thesis library.

 University and Department Enrollment Responsibilities